ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 During <a href="#staff">open lab hours</a>, tutors, TAs, and the instructors will be available to help.
 We will work with you to get you un-stuck when you're not sure what to do next on an assignment.
-We will be using the <a href="autograder.ucsd.edu" target="_blank">Autograder</a> system to manage to queue of requests for help in lab.
+We will be using the <a href="https://autograder.ucsd.edu" target="_blank">Autograder</a> system to manage to queue of requests for help in lab.
 To get in the queue, log into Autograder with your @ucsd.edu email and submit your question as a ticket:

 - Give a meaningful question or problem statement in your ticket.